Maxime Vachier-Lagrave: Candidates Tournament 2020–2021

 On 6 March 2020, citing concerns over the COVID-19 pandemic, Teimour Radjabov withdrew from the 2020–21 Candidates Tournament.
-His replacement was Maxime Vachier-Lagrave, as he was next on the qualifier by rating list.
+Vachier-Lagrave replaced Radjabov, as he was next on the qualifier by rating list.
 FIDE decided to postpone the second half of the tournament due to the coronavirus pandemic.
 The tournament was resumed on 19 April 2021, and ended on 28 April 2021.

 Maxime ended the tournament with 8/14 points (4 wins, 8 draws, and 2 losses) getting second place, half a point behind the winner Ian Nepomniachtchi.